Review on The Glasshouse

 The aptly named Glasshouse restaurant with its vast expanses of glass provides views out onto the leafy pavements and village-style shops in this backwater of Kew, a short stroll away from the world famous gardens.

 Inside, all is stylishly contemporary with a dark chestnut floor, brown leather seats and attractive abstract pictures on the walls.
 Nigel Platts-Martin and Bruce Poole – the duo behind Chez Bruce and La Trompette – own the place, so standards are rigorously maintained.
-It helps that chef Daniel Mertl has been around long enough to hone his skills and develop his own distinctive style of cooking.

 The kitchen is happy to offer earthy peasant-style dishes like roast fillet of Cornish cod with macaroni cheese and Provençale tomatoes and navarin of lamb alongside more complex assemblages such as an assiette of pork with fillet, belly and cheeks served with an apple and choucroute tart or crisp John Dory with creamed white polenta, buttered baby vegetables, braised fennel and chives.